Where to find Gluten-Free Food in Greenville, South Carolina

 Yellow Ginger is a highly regarded Asian fusion restaurant offering many entrees which are naturally gluten-free.
 Here you can try cuisine from all different regions of Southeast Asian including Thailand, Malaysia, Singapore, and Hong Kong.
 A gluten-free menu can be requested.

 In terms of appetizers, both the spring rolls and lettuce wraps are gluten-free.
 Many entrees are also GF including the Singapore Rice noodles, Thai Red Curry bowl, and Southeast Asian fried rice.
-Try the delicious Mixed Vegetables Plate pictured above – it’s healthy, light, and free of gluten.
+Try the delicious Mixed Vegetables Plate pictured above: it’s healthy, light, and free of gluten.

 Stax Omega

-GF options: Most breakfast dishes with GF toast sub, Salads without pita or croutons, Low Country Shrimp and Grits,
+GF options: Most breakfast dishes with GF toast sub, Salads without pita or croutons, Low Country Shrimp and Grits

 What to try: Any of the delicious breakfast skillets/omelets with GF toast

 Stax Omega is a traditional American style diner which is super popular with the weekend brunch crowd.
 The great food and homey ambiance has landed it on Food Network’s list of 50 best diners.
 This is your traditional old-school diner with the seemingly endless menu, only with the added benefit of allergen friendly substitutions.
+This was one of the first restaurants I tried when moving to the region, and definitely one of the ones I come back to most.
+I love a good breakfast and Stax offers the best in the city!
+So many options, a super cozy ambiance, and predictably good breakfast fare!

 Gluten-free bread can be requested for toast/sandwiches.
 Breakfast offers numerous naturally gluten-free skillets, omelets, and smoothies.
 Try the delicious Garden Skillet which is loaded with sauteed veggies, cheddar cheese, potatoes, and topped with 2 eggs.